jespigno/Text-based-game-Group38/README.md

 4. File input/output
 The user can store all the variables in external files to save the game, and then load their information the next time they open the game.
+Enemy names and types and are read in from external files as the game proceeds.

 5. Program codes in multiple files
-Structs, functions (like leveling up and attack), dialogue, and all saved information will be stored in files separate from main.cpp
+Structs, functions (like leveling up and attack), dialogue, and all saved information will be stored in files separate from main.cpp.
+Separate .cpp files for functions of the game e.g. printing dungeon map.

  Misc.
 -Can also display an ascii version of ghost images for each ghost every time you have a fight.
+Ascii versions will be stored in separate txt files.